Jaws (film): Audience emotional response

+A Gallup poll in September 1975 reported that 18 percent of respondents said it was the most frightening movie they'd ever seen, and 35 percent said that the film increased their fear of swimming in the ocean.
 While in theaters, the film was said to have caused a single case of cinematic neurosis in a 17-year-old female viewer.
 Cinematic neurosis is a condition in which viewers exhibit mental health disturbances, or a worsening of existing mental health disturbances, after viewing a film.
 The symptoms first presented as sleep disturbances and anxiety, but one day later the patient was screaming "Sharks!
 Sharks!" and experiencing convulsions.

 This case study caused the film to become notable in the medical community alongside The Exorcist for causing stress reactions in its viewers, and was later used in a study by Brian R. Johnson to test how susceptible audiences were to cinematic stress inducers.
 His study found that stress could be induced by cinema in segments of the general population, and Jaws specifically caused stress reactions in its viewers.
 While Johnson could not find an exact cause for the stress response in viewers, whether it be the suspense, the gore or the music production, a 1986 study by G. Sparks found that particularly violent films, including Jaws, tended to cause the most intense reactions in viewers.